How to Make Your Own Smoking Pipe

 Acquiring the right materials is very important.
 Fabricating a pipe out of pinewood and Play-Doh would be quite cost-effective, but otherwise regrettable.
 Our pipe-kits come with the best quality Italian briar (from Mimmo himself), and a perfectly shaped and drilled acrylic stem.
 Here’s a basic description of these 2 essential pipe materials:

-Pipes can be made from corncob, meerschaum, olive wood, cherry wood, strawberry wood, ancient morta, clay, and perhaps other materials as well, but briar is by most considered to be the ultimate material for making pipes.
-Briar is a type of wood harvested from erica arborea, or “heath tree”.
-It possesses many desirable qualities for use in smoking pipes including very high heat tolerance, respiration, hardness, and beautiful grain.
-It is as expensive as wood goes, partially because until a heath tree is approximately 40 years old, its briar is not considered to be ready for harvesting.
-Additionally, once harvested, the briar must be boiled and dried to remove sap and moisture, but the process is long and must be carefully controlled to prevent the briar blocks from drying too quickly, which can result in splits or fissures in the wood.
+Pipes can be made from corncob, meerschaum, olive wood, cherry wood, strawberry wood, ancient morta, clay, and perhaps other materials as well, but briar is considered to be the ultimate material for making pipes.
+Briar is a type of wood harvested from erica arborea, or “heath tree”, and it’s prized in pipe making for its very high heat tolerance, respiration, hardness, and beautiful grain.
+It is as expensive as wood goes, mainly because until a heath tree is approximately 40 years old its briar is not considered to be ready for harvesting.
+Once harvested, the briar must be boiled and dried to remove sap and moisture, but the process is long and must be carefully controlled to prevent the briar blocks from drying too quickly, which can result in splits or fissures in the wood.
 Briar can be cut two different ways, and each way yields a unique looking block.
-“Ebauchons” are briar blocks that have been cut across the grain, while “plateaus” are cut with the grain and maintains the craggy outer surface of the briar burl.
-For your first pipe, you will most likely want to choose a smaller and less expensive ebauchon block as opposed to a pricey plateau.
+The more affordable “Ebauchons” are briar blocks that have been cut across the grain, while the pricier “plateaus” are cut with the grain and maintains the craggy outer surface of the briar burl.
 We carry both an ebauchon and a plateau pipe-kit.

-The most commonly used stems by fledgling pipe makers are injection-molded stems that can fit just about any pipe style, usually made of ebonite (also called vulcanite), which is a specially treated rubber with a high sulfur content.
+The most commonly used stems by fledgling pipe makers are injection-molded stems that can fit just about any pipe style.
+They are usually made of ebonite (also called vulcanite), which is a specially treated rubber with a high sulfur content.
 They can also be made from black or colorful acrylics.
-The wonderful thing about these stems is that when heated they can be bent, but once cool, they will harden, and can then be polished.
-These stems usually need some TLC before they are truly finished, but that’s easier than cutting, shaping, and drilling your own stem from raw ebonite or acrylic rods, which is your other option.
-Our pipe-kit stems come polished, with the draught hole trumpeted at the bit end, and their tenons already turned and faced and fitting perfectly into the pre-drilled mortise.
-If you purchase pre-formed stems elsewhere expect rough edges, a wide, unturned tenon, and no trumpeting of the draught hole.
+Each type has their pros and cons.
+Ebonite is softer and a bit more comfortable if you grip it in your teeth, but it shows teeth marks more easily and will yellow over time.
+Acrylic stems are harder, but don’t scratch as easily and won’t fade or change color.
+Either way, these stems usually need some TLC before they are truly finished, but that’s easier than cutting, shaping, and drilling your own stem from raw ebonite or acrylic rods, which is your other option.
+Our acrylic pipe-kit stems come polished, with the draught hole trumpeted at the bit end, and their tenons already turned, faced and fitting perfectly into the pre-drilled mortise (no frustration required).
+If you purchase pre-formed stems elsewhere expect rough edges, a wide, un-turned tenon, and no trumpeting of the draught hole.
 You’ll have to do all that work yourself.

 Preliminary Design and Mechanics